the-teachingRSE-project/competencies/competencies.md

-    Gets support from the RSE team to explore new methods and skills, make relevant contacts and learn more about the domain.& Has increased interest in learning new methods and skills, but still prioritizes domain research.&
+    Gets support from the RSE team to explore new methods and skills, make relevant contacts and learn more about the domain.& Has increased interest in learning new methods and skills, but still prioritises domain research.&
     As per Individual (RSE team).&
     Should reach out to relevant local groups to facilitate training and sharing of know-how on new technical processes and tooling.